Heritage Site Plaque.

-Russ sold a large parcel of the village’s east side to Andrew B. Jones, when upon his – untimely death at age 36, it was passed on to his wife, Lodema.
-She re-married a number of years later, at which time, Mr. Jones had stipulated in his will that the land would have to be divided with his two sisters’ children, Polly Bemis and Loranda Whitney.1 Lot 5 on Block 2 was owned by Bemis and Lot 4 was owned by Whitney.
+In 1843, Russ and Chapman sold a large parcel of the village’s east side to Eli Jones.
+In 1847, Eli sold his property to his brother Andrew B. Jones.
+Upon Andrew’s untimely death at age 36, it was passed on to his wife, Lodema.
+She re-married a number of years later, at which time, Mr. Jones had stipulated in his will that the land would have to be divided between his two sisters’ children, Polly Bemis and Loranda Whitney.1 Lot 5 on Block 2 was owned by Bemis and Lot 4 was owned by Whitney.

-In 1863, John Hofer, a German emigrant, purchased lots 4 and 5 in block 2, for a total of $480 to develop his wagon-making and harness business2.
-Hofer was trained in Germany as a journeyman wagon maker – bringing a much-needed skill to the area.
-An early picture shows that the Hofer business was located on Second Street behind the present (Main Street Boutique – to be confirmed) building on the corner of Main and north Second streets.
+In 1863, John Hofer, a German emigrant, purchased lots 4 and 5 in block 2, for a total of $480 to develop his wagon-making and harness business.2 Hofer was trained in Germany as a journeyman wagon maker, bringing a much-needed skill to the area.
+An early document shows that the Hofer business was located on Second Street behind the present KK Photography and Artistic Piano building on the northeast corner of Main and north Second streets.

 John Halbach, a German immigrant, married Gertrud Grueter, a widow with two children, in 1853.
 They would have seven children of their own.
 The Halbach’s moved from Milwaukee to Waterford in 1873.

-In August, Halbach purchased the vacant corner northeast corner of Second and Main streets from Hofer to build a small hotel which he called the Wisconsin House5.
-It served as short term housing for new settlers for about two years.
+In August, Halbach purchased the vacant northeast corner of Second and Main streets from Hofer to build a small hotel which he called the Wisconsin House.5 It served as short term housing for new settlers for about two years.

 In 1888, an addition was put on the west side of the building.
 It is assumed from the picture below that the addition was the Halbach family residence.
 It was severely damaged by the Great Fire of 1898, but, apparently, the stone store structure survived despite the damage.
 Just a year earlier, in February, 1897, John sold the property to his sons, Herman and Henry, with a complicated life lease which included other family members.
 That was how he generated his retirement income.